ywhuang/Air_Travel_Simulation_System/Readme.txt

  *  The put, contains, remove, minimum,
  *  maximum, ceiling, and floor methods take
  *  logarithmic time.
- *
- *  For additional documentation, see
- *  Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne.

 The operation of search/input/delete: O(lgN)
  * option a,b,c,d,e use ST.java O(lgN)